Receiving Over-the-Air TV Broadcast With an Antenna

 You may be able to receive out-of-town channels with the right antenna and reception conditions and watch sports channels that are blocked out in your area.

 The icing on the cake is that you can get free digital TV channels!
-Of course you have to purchase and install an antenna.
-Don’t forget you will need some type of HDTV receiver.
-If you have a
+Of course you have to purchase and install an indoor or outdoor antenna.

-with a digital tuner, then you’re set.
-If not, you will need a
+If you have a digital TV with a digital tuner, then you’re set.
+If you have an analog TV set, you will need a Digital TV Converter Box.

 How do I receive the over-the-air TV signal?